andresilva/bytes/README.md

 bytes
 =====

-A playground for fast, typesafe and boilerplate-free object serialization.
+A playground for fast, typesafe and boilerplate-free object serialization in Scala.

 This is what we've got so far: